mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/vtune-profiler.rst

 #.
 Build and Install the Sampling Drivers for Linux Targets.

-   To do CPU and GPU profiling using driverless sampling collection on processors based on Intel® Performance Hybrid Architecture, which has been introduced from 12th Gen Intel® Core™ processors, the |vtune| sampling drivers must be installed and loaded using root credentials.
+   To do CPU and GPU profiling using driverless sampling collection on processors based on Intel® Performance Hybrid Architecture, which has been introduced from 12th Gen Intel® Core™ processors, the VTune™ Profiler sampling drivers must be installed and loaded using root credentials.
 Follow the steps to `Build and Install the Sampling Drivers for Linux Targets <https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2024-0/build-install-sampling-drivers-for-linux-targets.html>`__.

 #.
 System setup for CPU and GPU profiling.